Are you starting a career in music? Do you want to do some voice-over work for video games? Planning on creating your own podcast?

 But is it really all that it’s cracked up to be?

-In this review, we will talk about all you need to know before buying one for yourself.
+In this review, I will talk about all you need to know before buying one for yourself.

 What Is the UMC202HD?

-It is an audio interface that allows you to record like a pro at a budget-friendly price point.
+It’s an audio interface that allows you to record like a pro, even if you’re on a budget.

-When we talk about budget audio interfaces, products like the M-Audio M-Track Solo, Focusrite Scarlett 2i2, or Steinberg often come to mind.
+When I mention “budget audio interface,” you’d normally think of products and brands like the M-Audio M-Track Solo, Focusrite Scarlett 2i2, or Steinberg.

 But the U-PHORIA UMC202HD steals the spotlight for Behringer.

-It boasts numerous features and things (which we will discuss below) claimed to give the end-user a crisp sound quality, an intuitive user interface, and an extraordinary overall user experience.
+It boasts numerous features and things (which I’ll discuss below) that can give you a crisp sound quality, an intuitive user interface, and an extraordinary overall user experience.

 - Number of Preamps: 2